stattino/nq-mpi/README.md

-# N Queens using MPI
+# N-Queens problem using MPI
+C implementations to solve Nqueens problem with backtracking DFS